Building AI Agents for Product Teams: A Practical Guide

 We didn’t just need more capacity — we needed a way to scale the operating model itself.
 Milo was the answer: an AI agent trained not just on generic PM tasks, but on our processes, our decision criteria, and our data.

-The Solution: An AI Agent With Product Context
+The Solution: An AI Agent With Product and Framework Context

-Most companies experiment with AI by giving their teams ChatGPT access or building generic chatbots.
-That’s a start — but it’s also where most stop.
+Many companies begin by giving their teams ChatGPT access or building chatbots.
+Few go further to embed AI within a structured product framework.
 The real opportunity is when the AI operates inside a structured product management framework, with direct access to your systems, governance, and product data.

 Milo isn’t just a chatbot.
 It can: